dmbarbour/wikilon/docs/AwelonLang.md

                [A]c => [A][A]       (copy)
                [A]d =>              (drop)

 Words rewrite to their evaluated definitions.
-Under normal conditions, words rewrite 'lazily' based on arity (see *Arity Annotations*).
-The motive for lazy rewriting is to retain human-meaningful symbols, structure, and projected views for evaluated results.
-Although arity is the default condition for both ease of implementation and user control, other annotations may also influence a word's evaluation.
+Under normal conditions, words will rewrite based on available input and this can be controlled via *Arity Annotations* (see below).
+The motive to defer rewriting is to retain human-meaningful symbols, structure, and projected views for evaluated results.
+Also, it avoids exponential expansion, and simplifies partial evaluation.

 Awelon does not specify an evaluation strategy.
 That is, neither strictness nor laziness are part of Awelon's semantics.
 Program developers should guide evaluation through annotations such as `(par)`, `(lazy)`, and `(eval)` where it's important.